ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 _**Courage.**_ You must be willing to do what needs to be done for the sake of order, even in the face of overwhelming odds.
 If you don’t act, then who will?

 _**Responsibility.**_ You must deal with the consequences of your actions, and you are responsible for fulfilling your duties and obligations.
+#### **Oath of the Yojimbo**<sup>(RGYR)</sup>
+Yojimbo are sworn to protect those to whom they dedicate their service, be it an individual, a group, or an entire nation .
+Though Yojimbo typically pledge their allegiance to a charge and accompany them until death, a defenseless soul might find the raking claws of a dodomeki halted inches from their face by the serendipitous intervention of a wandering Yojimbo paladin .
+These roaming saviors traverse the realms on an unrelenting quest to shield those who can’t protect themselves .
+Despite being in high demand— unshakeable loyalty is a coveted virtue—Yojimbo rarely pledge themselves to the wealthy or powerful .
+It’s said that a true Yojimbo has the value of ten sellswords in battle, and ten-thousand sellswords in spirit .

+**Tenets of the Yojimbo**

+The tenets of the Oath of the Yojimbo are unflinchingly resolute .
+They do not change or vary, no matter whom a paladin pledges to protect .

+_(Protection.)_ Be a shield to those who lack a shield of their own .
+Be the weapon that meets the blade of those who would slaughter the weaponless .

+_(Strength.)_ Grow strong for the sake of those who cannot .
+To shelter the vulnerable, one must have the power to hold back the storm .

+_(Inspiration.)_ Nurture the weak .
+Do not merely preserve the vulnerable; raise them up to be strong, so they might, in turn, protect others .

+_(Self-Sacrifice.)_ Wager everything for the safety of those who cannot fight .
+Nothing less is acceptable in the defense against tyranny .
 #### **Oath of Justice**<sup>(TOH)</sup>
 The Oath of Justice is a commitment not to the tenets of good or evil but a holy vow sworn to uphold the laws of a nation, a city, or even a tiny village.
 When lawlessness threatens the peace, those who swear to uphold the Oath of Justice intervene to maintain order, for if order falls to lawlessness, it is only a matter of time before all of civilization collapses into anarchy.